 Blossom End Rot – What Causes it?

-For years it was claimed that a lack of calcium was causing Blossom End Rot since fruit with BER had low calcium levels.
+For years it was claimed that a lack of calcium was causing Blossom End Rot since fruit with BER has low calcium levels.

-More recently, scientists have had a closer look.
-It turns out that the problem is one of moving calcium around inside the plant, not necessarily a shortage.
+For some time scientists thought that the problem is one of moving calcium around inside the plant, not necessarily a shortage.
 Various ‘transporter’ compounds, such as gibberellins and a recently isolated protein are responsible for moving calcium to points in the plant where it is needed.
 Calcium is required for cell growth and so it is required in fairly large amounts by the developing fruit.
 When these transporter compounds are not doing their job properly, it results in low levels of calcium at specific points in the plant.

 Once you understand the real problem, it becomes obvious why many of the remedies for BER don’t work.